lschneiderbauer/ricci/README.md

 ## Example

 The central object is R’s `array`.
-Adding index slot labels allows us to do common tensor operations implicitly.
+Adding index slot labels allows us to perform common tensor operations implicitly.

-Let’s use random data, an array of rank 3.
+For demonstration purposes we use an arbitrary array of rank 3.

 ``` r
 library(tensr)